 There are many other North Texas districts working to provide 1:1 access to their students using different types of devices.
 McKinney ISD, Garland ISD and Lewisville ISD, are among the districts that already provide devices for secondary students, and many others are in the planning and funding stages to do the same.

 What is the timeline for the 1:1 initiative?

-As of January 2017, all junior high students were issued Chromebooks to use as part of their on-campus learning experience.
-Richardson West Arts and Technology Magnet became a 1:1 campus in 2008.
-As part of the magnet program, these students take devices home for 24/7 access.
+Beginning in January 2017, all junior high students were issued Chromebooks to use as part of their on-campus learning experience.
+As part of the magnet program, Richardson West Arts and Technology Magnet students, a 1:1 campus since 2008, take devices home for 24/7 access.

 Why were iPads selected for elementary students?